G-symmetric spectra, semistability and the multiplicative norm: Derived functors

 \subsection{Change of universe}

-The $\U$-stable homotopy categories $\Ho^{\U}(GSp^{\Sigma})$ for varying $G$-set universes $\U$ are related by so-called change of universe functors.
+The $\U$-stable homotopy categories $\Ho^{\U}(GSp^{\Sigma})$ for varying $G$-set universes $\U$ are related by change of universe functors.
 For this we let $\U,\U'$ be $G$-set universes such that $\U$ allows an embedding into $\U'$.
-The identity adjunction can be derived with respect to the $G^{\U}$- and $G^{\U'}$-stable equivalences in both directions, one of which is classical and one seems to not have appeared in the literature.

-We start with the classical one.
 It follows immediately from the definitions that every $G^{\U'}$-level equivalence is also a $G^{\U}$-level equivalence and the same is true for projective level fibrations.
 Moreover, every $G^{\U'}\Omega$-spectrum is in particular a $G^{\U}\Omega$-spectrum and so we see that the identity functor is a right Quillen functor from the $G^{\U'}$-projective stable model structure to the $G^{\U}$-projective stable model structure.
 Hence, we obtain a Quillen pair

 and a derived adjunction between the homotopy categories.
 We note that the Quillen pair does not depend on a choice of embedding $\U\hookrightarrow \U'$.